Difference Between Random Error vs Systematic Error

 Systematic Error

 A Systematic error is where the same error is present in all readings.
 Systematic error is predictable and generally constant or proportional to the true value.
-So systematic error is repeated each time and it produces consistency errors.
+So systematic error is repeated each time, and it produces consistency errors.
 If we repeat the experiment, we will get the same error each time.
 Systematic errors arise because of incorrect calibration of the instrument.
 A systematic error affects the accuracy of the result.
-A systematic error also called a Zero error a positive or negative error.
-Some of the possible sources or causes of systematic error are as listed below.
+A systematic error, also called a Zero error a positive or negative error.
+Some of the possible sources or causes of systematic error are listed below.

 - Instrumental error: Equipment used to measure objects may not be completely accurate.

-- Environmental error: Error occurs because of the changes in the surrounding condition like humidity, pressure, temperature, etc.
+- Environmental error: Error occurs because of changes in the surrounding condition like humidity, pressure, temperature, etc.

-- Observational Error: Error in recording data also called human errors.
+- Observational Error: Error in recording data, also called human errors.
 Once a Systematic error caused is identified, it may be reduced to some extent.
 Systematic error can be minimized by routinely calibrating equipment, using controls, and comparing values against standard values.

 Head To Head Comparison Between Random Error vs Systematic Error Value (Infographics)